bertrandchauveau/DICOMtoSVS/README.md

 - running the .exe file will launch a command prompt and, a few seconds later, another window to select the arguments for the WSI conversion.
 You should point out the folder where the native DICOM files are (.../native_folder).
 It is not expected that the selected folder contains other files or folder types.
 - The command prompt is automatically closed at the end of the script (at least for Windows).
 Converted files are stored at .../native_folder_ouput

+## Versions
+The last version is _14082025, with two main changes to fix issue #1:
+- adding support for tiled_spare DICOM WSI with no thumbnail and with a JPEG or JPEG2000 compression type
+- directly infer the color space of JPEG tiles by looking at JPEG metadata, to avoid relying on the Photometric Interpretation DICOM tag, non rarely unreliable

+The original versions remain available by following the links in the paper.